 During the MoCo Made Expo, Montgomery County food and beverage businesses had the opportunity to sample their product to regional retail and wholesale buyers, as well as local restaurateurs and other community stakeholders.
 The Expo showcased the diversity of products made in Montgomery County, ranging from microgreens to tea blends to hot sauces to authentic Italian-style cookies.
 Also at the Expo, four of our partner organizations (Crossroads Community Food Network, Manna Food Center/Community Food Rescue, the Office of Agriculture, and The Compost Crew) hosted tables to distribute information about their work.
 Students were invited to the second half of the Expo, and during this time they had the opportunity to network with the exhibitors to inquire about potential jobs and internships.
 Both students and businesses established new connections and relationships during the event.

 Following the Expo, the Scaling a Food Business panel included Kelly Dudeck, Chief Strategy Officer at Grow and Fortify, Judy Stephenson, the Montgomery County Small Business Navigator, and Bart Yablonsky, Owner of Dawson’s Market.
 The panel was moderated by Kim Bryden, founder of Cureate.
 Each of these food business experts shared their perspective on the do’s and dont’s of scaling a food business.
 This panel attracted students, MoCo Made businesses, and community members interested in starting a food business.
+This is a very competitive business to get into but rewarding, some people may want to start out in a food franchise like a restaurant.
+They get the support of a business that is already established and is able to help guide them through whilst working together.
+Restaurants who offer this type of franchise opportunity are ones like MATT’S BIG BREAKFAST, this is something business hopefuls should look into if this is more appealing to them.

 The Food Council thanks Dawson’s Market and the Takoma Park Silver Spring Co-Op for their sponsorship of the event, as well as our partners at Kaiser Permanente, the Mead Family Foundation, the Montgomery County Economic Development Corporation, and the Montgomery County Council.
 We would also like to thank our MoCo Made food and beverage business partners and local food system organizations for participating in the event, and all of the attendees for making the day such a success.
 We look forward to sharing the new partnerships and accomplishments that will result from Food is Opportunity Day!